naresh1012/CFD-Projects/README.md

 * Discretize domain using FEM

 #### Processing
 * Run the simulation, unlike CFD, FEA does not contain different solvers.
-Depending on softwarees used, different studies i.e. static stress analysis, modal analysis or transient analysis will have different solutions
+Depending on softwares used, different studies i.e. static stress analysis, modal analysis or transient analysis will have different solutions.

 #### Post-Processing
 * Observe safety factor of model and ensure it is > 1.5